cheenow/cheenow/README.md

 - **Marketing & Business Development:** Creating and executing strategies based on customer and market insights.
 - **Data-Driven Growth:** Turning analytics into clear actions that boost sales and performance.
 - **Team Collaboration:** Working closely with cross-functional teams to reach goals efficiently.
-- **SaaS & B2B Sales:** Selling tech solutions like Rezio (booking management SaaS) to streamline operations.

 ---